-Pure takes us deep inside a closed, secretive subculture through the eyes of a conflicted, good-hearted man trying to protect his family and preserve his faith.
-Inspired by true events, Pure is the journey of Noah Funk, a newly-elected Mennonite pastor, who is determined to rid his community of drug traffickers by betraying a fellow Mennonite to the police.
-But just when he thinks he's won, Funk is thrust headlong into a desperate world of violence, greed, and betrayal.
+Pure takes us deep inside a secretive subculture through the eyes of a conflicted, good-hearted man trying to protect his family and preserve his faith.
+Based on true events, Pure is the journey of Noah Funk, a newly elected Mennonite pastor determined to rid his community of the scourge of drugs and its ties to a smuggling alliance with Mexican cocaine cartels.
+Just when he thinks he's won, Funk is propelled into a ruthless cycle of violence, greed, and betrayal.

 The series stars Ryan Robbins (Arrow, Continuum, The Killing), Alex Paxton-Beesley (Murdoch Mysteries, Copper), A.J.
 Buckley (CSI: NY, Justified, Narcos), Peter Outerbridge (Orphan Black, Bomb Girls, ReGenesis), and Oscar® and Golden Globe® nominee Rosie Perez (White Men Can’t Jump, Fearless).